watermark-woods/GateController/README.md

 7. Leave the Execute as you
 8. Change the Who has access dropdown to Anyone
 9. Click the deploy button
-10. Copy the Web app URL to the magic link section of the config file.
+10. Copy the Web app URL to the magic URL section of the config file.
 ### Raspberry Pi Pico W
 1. Download the lates version of circutpython from [circutpython.org](https://circuitpython.org/board/raspberry_pi_pico_w/).
 2. Hold down the BOOTSEL button on the board and power on the board.